The cluster of eating habits most negatively affecting you is:

 1.Downgrade Your Treats

 Sweet treats that are like sugar bombs are the worst.
 They don’t satisfy your craving for sugar - in fact, they prolong and intensify it.
 To start cutting down on your cravings, stop trying to prevent yourself from succumbing altogether and instead choose a treat that’s one step better for you than what you would have had.
-Try choosing something loaded with fat instead of loaded with sugar, which might feel less tempting but is likely to satisfy your craving better.
+Try choosing something loaded with fat instead of loaded with sugar, which might feel less tempting but will satisfy your craving better.
 Or try stepping down the sugar content of your treat substantially and allowing yourself to eat more of it, which will feel good but reduce the total amount of sugar going into your body.

 2.Avoid Your Triggers

-Every time you crave something, it’s actually a habit that has a trigger that kicks it off.
-If your cravings are getting the best of you, you need to map out all your triggers and make plans to systematically avoid them.
+Every time you crave something, it’s actually a habit with a trigger that kicks it off.
+If your cravings are getting the best of you, you need to map out your triggers and make plans to systematically avoid them.
 Most people want to boost their willpower but habit researchers know it’s far easier and more effective to avoid most of your triggers.
 You might not realize it, but the people who successfully stick to a healthy diet for years are not fighting cravings every day.
 They’ve found ways to avoid and reduce their cravings, and eliminating triggers is the best first step to doing this.

 3.Get More Sleep, Seriously!